Affectional bond: Caregivers

 Caregivers play an important role in children's lives for several reasons.
 It is important for the child to have an affectional bond with the person who is caring for that child.
 According to Bowlby, caregivers can be anyone who is caring for the child but is usually the mother or father of that child.
 Children place a high value on their relationship with their parents and will alter their behavior to meet the desired behavior from their parents.
 Bowlby explains by the time the child has reached twelve months of age the child has developed a strong relationship with his mother.
 Freud who is cited in Bowlby's article "The Nature of the Child's Tie to his Mother" says that a child's first love is a satisfaction of the need for food and an object for food, so either the mother's breast or bottle of milk.

-Bowlby has four theories that explain how the attachment and bond are created between a child and his or her caregiver.
+Bowlby has four theories that explain how the attachment and bond are created between a child and their caregiver.